edsantiago/greasemonkey/github-ci-highlight/README.md

 * `host` is unhighlighted (ibid) but `container` gets a color.

 The highlights show up in github PR `Conversation` and `Checks` tabs.
+They are especially useful when you have a run of CI failures: the colors help patterns stand out, e.g. rootless or remote or ubuntu, making it easier for you to know what to focus on.

+Also, (in the Conversation tab only), the 'Task summary' string is also given its own friendly colors for `Queued`, `In progress`, `Failing`, `Cancelled`, and `Successful`.
+My experience has been that this is super helpful for scrolling down the jobs list and finding the running jobs; it's also nice for Cancelled ones.

 Installing
 ==========